ba-st/Launchpad/docs/explanation/Application-start-up.md

 `basicStartWithin:` method.

 After that, a `LaunchpadRootCommand` is created and evaluated within the context.
-First this command tries to handle any root option and then find which subcommand to evaluate.
+First this command tries to handle any root option and then find which sub-command to evaluate.
 Once the `start` sub-command is found, `LaunchpadStartApplicationCommand` takes control.